ndl-ntu/ndl-ntu.github.io/index.md

 1. Machine learning aided modelling/prediction of RF reliability of power amplifier for 6G and above communications
 2. Conducting bridge random access memory (CBRAM) enabled RF switches for 6G and above communications

 May only eligible to *Singaporeans/Singapore Permanent Residents*.
-Applicants must have good undergraduate academic performance (GPA > 4.0/5.0) from Local universities or equivalent GPA from other universities.
+Applicants must have good undergraduate academic performance (GPA > 4.0/5.0) from Local universities or equivalent GPA from other universities."

 status="is-info"
 dismissable="true" %}